-An initiative of the Edmond J. Safra Center for Ethics, the Democratic Knowledge Project (DKP) is a K-16 civic education provider based at Harvard University.
-We offer curriculum development resources, professional development workshops for educators, and assessment tools and services—all in support of education for democracy.
+An initiative of the Edmond J. Safra Center for Ethics (EJSCE) at Harvard University, the Democratic Knowledge Project (DKP) is part of a consortium of ethics and civic education initiatives at Harvard called the Design Studio at the EJSCE.
+The Design Studio is led by Dr. Meira Levinson, faculty member at the Harvard Graduate School of Education and EJSCE faculty committee member.
+The DKP offers curriculum development resources, professional development workshops for educators, and assessment tools and resources—all in support of education for constitutional democracy.

 Adaptation: If you have adapted our curricular materials in minor ways—changing wording, omitting or rearranging questions, etc.—please leave the DKP logo in place.
 If you are doing more significant adaptations (so that it feels more like you’re incorporating portions of the DKP materials into your own work, rather than just reshaping the DKP materials), please include language that signals this by referencing the following: This was adapted from material developed by the Democratic Knowledge Project, an initiative of the Edmond J. Safra Center for Ethics at Harvard University.

 Please contact us if you have any questions: firstname.lastname@example.org